Ph: 916-331-0240

 Application

 To start your drip system you will need a valve, filter and pressure regulator.
-The amount of filtration and pressure regulation will vary depending on your type of system.

 1